640 South State StreetDover, Delaware 19901

 Pulse oximetry.
 This helps make sure there is enough oxygen in the blood.

 It is important to call 911 at the first sign of stroke.
 Treatment works best if it is started as soon as possible after a stroke occurs.
 Treatment depends on the cause of the stroke.
 Treatment may include:

-Intravenous (IV) fluids to avoid or reverse dehydration
+Intravenous (IV) fluids to avoid or reverse dehydration.
+Other treatment includes:

 Most children recover following stroke.
 After the initial treatment, your child will receive physical, occupational, and rehabilitation therapy.